PowerShell/PowerShell-RFC/1-Draft/RFCXXXX-RFC-Invoke-DscResource.md

 # Out of Scope for initial work & other notes

-We're aware that some extra work or feature could be solved at the same time, but we're trying to have the MVP out as soon as possible, to help addressing the points raised in the [Motivation](#Motivation) section.
+We're aware that some extra work or feature could be solved at the same time, but we're trying to have the MVP (minimum viable product) out as soon as possible, to help addressing the points raised in the [Motivation](#Motivation) section.

 ## Invoke-DscResource will not clear the Builtin Provider Cache